Association of Chicago Theological Schools (ACTS)

 Hispanic Summer Program

-LSTC is a partner seminary in the national Hispanic Summer Program, where Hispanic seminary students regularly come together for an ecumenical educational experience that deals with the issues and experiences of Hispanics and their churches.
-(Note: Due to Covid-19 the 2020 program has been canceled.)
+LSTC is a partner seminary in the national Hispanic Summer Program, where Latinx seminary students regularly come together for an ecumenical educational experience that deals with the issues and experiences of Latinx churches and communities.
+Apply for the 2021 Hispanic Summer Program before February 15, 2021 to be considered for the June 2021 courses.

 Hispanic Theological Initiative (HTI)